+Troubleshooting (cont'd)

-Troubleshooting (cont'd) Excessive starting and stopping, while not in use
+Excessive starting and stopping, while not in use

 - Fittings leak - Check fittings with soapy water.
 Tighten or reseal leaking fittings.
-DO NOT OVERTIGHTEN. - Replace worn parts and reassemble with new seals. - Replace any faulty seals. - Air leaks from regulator, or regulator does not regulate pressure - Dirty or damaged regulator internal parts. - Replace regulator or internal parts. - Regulated pressure gauge reading drops when air accessory is being used. - This is normal in some applications - Compressor not large enough - If pressure drops too low, adjust regulator while accessory is used. - Check air requirement of accessory, it may be higher than CFM pressure supplied by compressor.
+DO NOT OVERTIGHTEN. - Replace worn parts and reassemble with new seals. - Replace any faulty seals. - Air leaks from regulator, or regulator does not regulate pressure - Dirty or damaged regulator internal parts. - Replace regulator or internal parts. - Regulated pressure gauge reading drops when air accessory is being used - This is normal - Compressor not large enough - If pressure drops too low, adjust regulator while accessory is used. - Check air requirement of accessory.
+If it is higher than CFM and I pressure supplied by compressor.
 Most accessories are rated at 25% of actual CFM while running continuously.